 - Mobile access: can they view recipes in the kitchen?

-- Cost calculation: does the app automatically update when prices change?
+- Cost calculation: does the app automatically update pricing changes?

 - Backup: what happens if your phone breaks?